EMDR Basic Training

 $1350 for Full Time Clinicians in Community Mental Health Settings OR 2nd Year Students in a Mental Health Masters Program.

-$50 additional discount for Group of 3 Registering together
+$50 discount for Group of 3 or more participants registering together

-Refresher: $750 for didactic portion only.
+Refresher: $1250.
 CEs and EMDRIA Credits are available.

 Regular Rate